Muny-/LineOfBestFit/README.md

 ## How to Run
 1. Install .NET Core SDK
 	* https://www.microsoft.com/net/learn/get-started
 2. Clone/download git repository.
-Extract if downloaded in as ZIP.
+Extract it if you downloaded as a ZIP.
 3. Within project folder, run
 	* ```dotnet run``` to generate the line of best fit using the sample data
 	* ```dotnet run <your_file> <x column> <y column>``` to generate the line of best fit for custom data